thojansen/issue-export/README.md

 - run `npm install` to fetch dependencies
 - run `npm run watch` to compile via watch task from `./src` to `./dist`
 - run `npm run build` for production build
-- open `./dist/index.html` to test application.
-No server/ backend needed
+- open `./dist/index.html` to test application

 Each push to `master` triggers the `./github/main.workflow` to compile the app and push to the `gh-pages` branch.
 Try the app [here](https://thojansen.github.io/issue-export-v2).